miseEnPlace-i/lapr2/docs/SprintC/US02/US02_ScheduleVaccination.md

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a receptionist at one vaccination center, I want to schedule a vaccination.
+_"As a receptionist at one vaccination center, I want to schedule a vaccination."_

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	--
+> "Some users (e.g.: older ones) may want to go to a healthcare center to schedule the vaccine appointment with the help of a receptionists at one vaccination center."

->	--
+> " (...) his/her SNS user number, select the vaccination center, the date, and the time (s)he wants to be vaccinated as well as the type of vaccine to be administered (...)"

 **From the client clarifications:**